 It is recommended to provide guidance on resolving malfunction in the event of a reported malfunction.

 Notification on malfunction and error must be provided unambiguously, meaning that the statement must be clearly indicate that the malfunction or error has occurred, provide information on the causes of malfunction, and, preferably, supply guides to recover from malfunction or error.
+In an IoT environment, many devices are involved to perform an application and they are connected through the network.
+When a malfunction occurs, it may be very difficult for a user to locate the cause of the malfunction due to complexity of the environment.
 Moreover, such notification must be provided in multiple representation (see clause 8.1.1).

 Temporary disabilities